Skip to content

 .write_by_category(...)

-Parameter Type Required / Default Value Description
+Parameter Type Required / Default Description

-TrueWatch Documentation / DataKit API
+category str Required Data category.
+For details, see TrueWatch Documentation / DataKit API

 measurement str Required Measurement name

-timestamp int/long/float {Current Time} Timestamp, supports seconds/milliseconds/microseconds/nanoseconds
+timestamp int/long/float {Current time} Timestamp, supports seconds, milliseconds, microseconds, or nanoseconds.

 headers dict None Request Header parameters

-The parameter headers was added in version 3.3.0
+Parameter headers added in version 3.3.0

 Example